sergei-mironov/litrepl/docs/development.md

 common build targets, including PyPI and Vim packages, demo Vim configurations, development shells, and more.

+### Contributing

+The original author used his favorite Python coding style for this project, the following guidelines are applied:

+* Use 2-space indentation for everything.
+* Use CamelCase for class names and snake_case for function names
+* Use explicit `from <module> import <function>` rather than `import <module>` for importing.
+* Insert type annotations where possible, use old-style upper-case type names from the `typing` module.
+* Avoid spaces where possible with the following exceptions:
+  - Import name lists
+  - Function argument declarations

 ### Building Targets

 To build individual Nix expressions, execute the command `nix build '.#NAME'`,